-Gundlach: Market rally could reverse 'at the latest' by Trump’s inauguration
+DoubleLine's Gundlach says Trump rallies seem to be 'losing steam'

 | NEW YORK

-NEW YORK Financial markets could reverse the solid momentum in equities at the latest by U.S. President-elect Donald Trump’s Jan.
-20, 2017, inauguration, Jeffrey Gundlach, chief executive of DoubleLine Capital, said on Thursday.
+NEW YORK Financial markets could reverse their solid momentum at the latest by U.S. President-elect Donald Trump's Jan.
+20 inauguration, DoubleLine Capital Chief Executive Jeffrey Gundlach said on Thursday.

 The strong U.S. stock market rally, surge in Treasury yields and strength in the U.S. dollar since Trump's surprising Nov.
-8 presidential victory look to be "losing steam," Gundlach, who oversees more than $106 billion at Los Angeles-based DoubleLine, said in a telephone interview.
+8 presidential victory look to be "losing steam," Gundlach, who oversees more than $106 billion at the Los Angeles-based investment management firm, said in a telephone interview.

 "The bar was so low on Trump to the point people were expecting markets will go down 80 percent and global depression - and now this guy is the Wizard of Oz and so expectations are high," Gundlach said.
 "There's no magic here."